Aliases for FMO2 Gene

-FMO2 (Flavin Containing Monooxygenase 2 (Non-Functional)) is a Protein Coding gene.
-Diseases associated with FMO2 include trimethylaminuria and noonan syndrome 1.
-Among its related pathways are Metabolism and Busulfan Pathway, Pharmacodynamics.
-GO annotations related to this gene include oxidoreductase activity and monooxygenase activity.
-An important paralog of this gene is FMO4.
+FMO2 (Flavin Containing Monooxygenase 2) is a Protein Coding gene.
+Diseases associated with FMO2 include Trimethylaminuria and Prader-Willi Syndrome.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and monooxygenase activity.
+An important paralog of this gene is FMO1.

 UniProtKB/Swiss-Prot for FMO2 Gene

 Catalyzes the N-oxidation of certain primary alkylamines to their oximes via an N-hydroxylamine intermediate.
 Inactive toward certain tertiary amines, such as imipramine or chloropromazine.
 Can catalyze the S-oxidation of methimazole.
 The truncated form is catalytically inactive.